Athletics at the 1968 Summer Olympics – Women's 800 metres

 The Women's 800 metres competition at the 1968 Summer Olympics in Mexico City, Mexico.
 The event were held at the University Olympic Stadium on October 17–19.

+Madeline Manning became the first Black woman to win an Olympic 800m title.
+She also became the first American to do so.

 Competition format

 The competition had four heats in the first round, two semi-finals and a final.
 The top four in the first round heats progressed.
 The top four finishers in the semi-final race reached the finals.

 Records

 Prior to the competition, the existing World and Olympic records were as follows.